What NJ Patients Should Know About Deviated Septum

 Deviated septum is common in adults, and it may worsen over time as the nose droops with age.
 But whether it needs to be treated depends on the symptoms.

-Dr. Monica Tadros, M.D., NJ Double Board certified plastic surgeon and Asst.
-Professor of Otolaryngology-Head & Neck Surgery at the Columbia University, highlights some of the signs of a deviated septum.
-Dr. Tadros has successfully treated many patients with deviated septum at her office location near 300 Grand Ave, Englewood, NJ 07631.
+Dr. Monica Tadros, M.D., NJ Double Board-certified plastic surgeon, and Asst.
+Professor of Otolaryngology-Head & Neck Surgery at the Columbia University highlights some of the signs of a deviated septum.
+Dr. Tadros has successfully treated many patients with a deviated septum at her office location near 300 Grand Ave, Englewood, NJ 07631.

 Schedule your no-obligation deviated septum consultation in NYC & NJ today.

 Signs that may suggest you have a deviated septum

 Here are some of the signs of a deviated septum that many NJ patients report when visiting a clinic for cosmetic surgery in Englewood.

 - Trouble breathing through your nose, usually more so on one side.
 You may often feel like you have a cold, with a stuffy nose.

 - Recurrent bacterial infections of the nose and sinuses.

 - Snoring.
 If you have a nasal obstruction, you are more likely to breathe through your mouth when you sleep, which causes the palate to vibrate.
 A deviated septum can also contribute to obstructive sleep apnea.

 - Frequent or chronic postnasal drip, nasal crusting, nosebleeds, headaches, dry mouth, and sore throats.